mjbots/moteus/moteus/moteus_register_map.md

 which means to use the configured default.
 NaN / maximal negative means apply no timeout is enforced.

+### 0x030 - Proportional torque ###

+Type: int8, int16, int32, float
+Mode: Read

+This reports the torque contribution from the proportional term in the PID controller.

+### 0x031 - Integral torque ###

+Type: int8, int16, int32, float
+Mode: Read

+This reports the torque contribution from the integral term in the PID controller.

+### 0x032 - Derivative torque ###

+Type: int8, int16, int32, float
+Mode: Read

+This reports the torque contribution from the derivative term in the PID controller.

+### 0x033 - Feedforward torque ###

+Type: int8, int16, int32, float
+Mode: Read

+This reports the feedforward contribution in the PID controller.

+### 0x034 - Total control torque ###

+Type: int8, int16, int32, float
+Mode: Read

+This reports the total commanded torque from the position mode controller.

 ### 0x100 - Model Number ###

 Name: Model Number